Wall Street drifts after the Fed indicates it may still cut rates twice this year

-NEW YORK (AP) — U.S. stocks are drifting on Wednesday after the Federal Reserve indicated it still may cut interest rates twice later this year in moves that would boost the economy.
+NEW YORK (AP) — U.S. stocks are drifting on Wednesday after the Federal Reserve indicated it may cut interest rates twice this year to give the economy a boost, though it's far from certain about that.

-Treasury yields eased a touch in the bond market after Fed officials released a set of projections showing the median member still expects to cut the federal funds rate twice by the end of 2025.
-That's the same number as they were projecting three months ago, and it helped calm worries that inflation made possible by President Donald Trump's tariffs and rising oil prices could drive inflation higher and tie the Fed's hands.
+Treasury yields also wavered but ultimately held relatively steady following the release of projections by Fed officials showing the median member still expects to cut the federal funds rate twice by the end of 2025.
+That's the same number they were projecting three months ago, and it helped calm worries a bit that inflation caused by President Donald Trump's tariffs could tie the Fed's hands.

-Cuts in rates could make mortgages, credit-card payments and other loans cheaper for U.S. households and businesses, which in turn could strengthen the overall economy.
-But they could also fan inflation higher.
+Cuts in rates would make mortgages, credit-card payments and other loans cheaper for U.S. households and businesses, which in turn could strengthen the overall economy.
+But they could likewise fan inflation higher.

+Fed officials are waiting to see how big Trump’s tariffs will ultimately be, what they will affect and whether they will drive a one-time increase to inflation or something more lasting.
+There is also still deep uncertainty about how much tariffs will grind down on the economy’s growth.

+“Because the economy is still solid, we can take the time to actually see what’s going to happen," Powell said.
+"There’s a range of possibilities on how large the inflation effects and the other effects are going to be.
+We'll make smarter and better decisions if we just wait a couple months or however long it takes to get a sense of really what is going to be the passthrough of inflation and what are going to be the effects on spending and hiring and all those things.”

-Oil prices kept swinging up and down on Wednesday.
-After topping $74 during the morning, the price for a barrel of benchmark U.S. oil dropped below $72 before pulling back to $73.33, up 0.1% from the day before.
-Brent crude, the international standard, fell 0.2% to $76.32.
+Adding to the uncertainty Wednesday were continued swings for oil prices.
+After topping $74 during the morning, the price for a barrel of benchmark U.S. oil dropped below $72 before settling at $75.14, up 0.4% from the day before.
+Brent crude, the international standard, rose 0.3% to $76.70.

 Trump said on Wednesday that Iran has reached out to him and that it's not "too late" for Iran to give up its nuclear program, though he also declined to say whether the U.S. military would strike the country.